Becoming a Licensed Professional Engineer

 Be forewarned that the application deadline for the fall sitting may be in the summer before your senior year begins.

 Here’s the bottom line: Being a PE is a big deal.
-Licensure assures the public and your clients you are a well-prepared and highly capable professional.
-It’s also a credential that can accelerate your career.
+Licensure assures the public and your clients that you are well-prepared and highly competent.

 In North Carolina